All Episodes

 That's a fact.

-And so what you know, I want to know, and we're gonna find out through this complaint in this process is you know, decisively, in my personal opinion, is the federal government labeled my account and turning point USA and many others for censorship.
+And so what I want to know, and we're going to find out through this complaint and this process is decisively, in my personal opinion, is the federal government labeled my account and Turning Point USA and many others for censorship.

 And the federal government is not allowed to shut up the citizens.

-Um who knows how many other people uh but the we're really Elon Musk is helping make this argument possible.
+And so, and who knows how many other people, but really Elon Musk is helping make this argument possible.

-And we're we're gonna have a very we have a very aggressive lawsuit planned for this.
+And we're going to have a very, we have a very aggressive lawsuit planned for this.

-But when you look at the list of organizations that were targeted in addition to Turning Point USA, CB Christian Broadcasting Network, uh the Heritage Foundation, Fox News.
+But when you look at the list of organizations that were targeted, in addition to Turning Point USA, CB Christian Broadcasting Network, the Heritage Foundation, Fox News.

-So, you know, Charlie, the thing that's happened here is the government, it appears, and I'm I'm convinced through through discovery, and I've been litigating case, I've been litigating these kind of cases for 40 years, we're gonna find that the government put their hand on the scale, and they put the hand on the scale to tip it so that groups like yours and others would not have the voice that you already had earned in the marketplace of ideas.
+So, you know, Charlie, the thing that's happened here is the government, it appears, and I'm convinced through discovery, and I've been litigating, I've been litigating these kind of cases for 40 years, we're going to find that the government put their hand on the scale and they put the hand on the scale to tip it so that groups like yours and others would not have the voice that you already had earned in the marketplace of ideas.

 That's what's so important to emphasize here.

-You had that voice in the marketplace of ideas already, and then they were swelching it once you were trying to get your message out.
+You had that voice in the marketplace of ideas already, and then they were squelching it once you were trying to get your message out.

 The government is not allowed to pick and choose which voices they want to be able to heard more, you know, be heard more than others.

-Which in in three cases I argued in the Supreme Court and one unanimously, all three of them.
+It's actually called viewpoint discrimination, which in three cases, I argue to the Supreme Court and one unanimously, all three of them.

-So and then the most liberal justice and most conservative, the most egregious form of discrimination uh on speech is when you shut down one viewpoint on an otherwise covered topic.
+So, and then the most liberal, justice, most conservative, the most egregious form of discrimination on speech is when you shut down one viewpoint on an otherwise covered topic.

 But go ahead.

-Yeah, and and and even further is they did it in a clandestine way, where you didn't really know it, and they called you conspiracy theorists if you said it, right?
+Yeah, and even further is they did it in a clandestine way where you didn't really know it, and they called you conspiracy theorists if you said it, right?

-So it it was hard to prove until we have all these data points.
+So it was hard to prove until we have all these data points.

 And, you know, I'm kind of a social media guy.